paul1278/good-enough-images/README.md

 When it comes to networking, all containers use the `host`-network.

 ## Install
 Simply clone the repo and run `./install.sh -a`.
-To uninstall everything, use `./install.sh -a --uninstall`.
+To uninstall everything, use `./install.sh -a --remove`.
 You can also install a selection of images, for that run `./install.sh --image <imagename>`.